hpiwowar/citation11k/analysis/stats_knit_.md

 scale_color_hue(name="") + theme_bw(base_size=16)

 end.rcode-->
 *Figure 8: Proportion of data reused by third-party papers vs year of data submission.
-Conservative estimate, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*
+Lower bound, because only considers reuse by papers in PubMed Central, and only when reuse is attributed through direct mention of a GEO accession number*

 ### Distribution of the age of reused data

 We found the authors of third-party data reuse papers were most likely to use data that was 3-6 years old by the time their paper was published, normalized for how many datasets were deposited each year (Figure 9).
+For example, in aggregate, we found that microarray reuse papers from 2005 mentioned accession numbers of more than 5% of all datasets that were submitted two years earlier, in 2003.
+Reuse papers from 2008 mentioned about 7% of the datasets submitted two years prior (in 2006), more than 10% of the datasets submitted 3 and 4 years prior (2005 and 2004), and about 7% of the datasets submitted 5 years earlier, in 2003.

 <!--begin.rcode figure9, echo=FALSE